danielsafari143/vet-clinic/README.md

 To run the project, execute the following command:

--  connect to you database
+-  connect to your database

 <p align="right">(<a href="#readme-top">back to top</a>)</p>